hyperledger/firefly-fir/text/0000-onchain-logic.md

    | `POST` | `/namespaces/{ns}/contracts/query`  | Query a smart contract (read-only operation) |
    | `GET`  | `/namespaces/{ns}/contracts/query`  | Query a smart contract (read-only operation) |

-1. Subscribe to events emitted from smart contracts while providing all required schema and type information in a single request.
+1. Subscribe to events emitted from smart contracts while providing all required schema and location / ledger information in a single request.
 Standard CRUD style REST operations can be used on this endpoint to manage subscriptions as well.

    | Method   | Endpoint                                        | Description           |
    | -------- | ----------------------------------------------- | --------------------- |